-- Weekly tactical meetings between the City of Lethbridge, Lethbridge Police Service, contracted outreach services, Clean Sweep Program, and other relevant community partners will focus on the operational response. - Bi-weekly meetings with a City of Lethbridge internal committee that will focus on financial and resource tracking from all departments who have involvement in encampment response.
-Representatives will include but are not be limited to: Communications & Engagement, Community Social Development, Facilities, Finance, Fire and EMS, LPS, Parks, Planning and Development, and Legal. - Regular written briefing notes provided to City Council with a focus on data, spending, and any significant highlights. - Monthly standing verbal update to City Council in regularly scheduled Council meetings. - Monthly media availabilities following City Council updates.
+- Weekly tactical meetings between the City of Lethbridge, Lethbridge Police Service, contracted outreach services, Clean Sweep Program, and other relevant community partners will focus on the operational response.
+These meetings will transition to biweekly as call volume dictates, generally November-April. - Monthly meetings with a City of Lethbridge internal committee that will focus on resource coordination and information sharing from all departments who have involvement or are impacted by homeless encampments or the encampment response.
+Representatives will include but are not limited to: Communications & Engagement, Community Social Development, Facilities, Finance, Fire and EMS, LPS, Parks, Planning and Development, and Legal. - Bi-monthly standing verbal update to City Council in regularly scheduled Council meetings. - Bi-monthly media availabilities following City Council updates.